agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-01-rosetta-stones-and-mazes-the-premise.md

 Wikipedia gives the following definition for a [Maze](https://en.wikipedia.org/wiki/Maze).

 > A maze is a path or collection of paths, typically from an entrance to a goal.
-The word is used to refer both to branching tour puzzles through which the solver must find a route, and to simpler non-branching ("unicursal") patterns that lead unambiguously through a convoluted layout to a goal.
+The word is used to refer both to branching tour puzzles through which the solver must find a route, and to simpler non-branching (“unicursal”) patterns that lead unambiguously through a convoluted layout to a goal.

 For the purposes of this article, and those that follow, we will consider unicursal mazes.
 Specifically, we will be most interested in perfect mazes: mazes for which there are no loops and a path exists between any two locations.